Alwar fort

-Shirpur, Dhule, Tapi & Girna Rivers, and river Banks along with satputada mountain of and to the pitalkhora where they constructed their own Empire.
-Founding Ancient Shiva Temple situated in the valley of today's Pitalkhora Caves and its river side near Patna Devi Today.
-Nikumbh Rajputs. migrated and Expanded to Girna Bank basin near Undirkheda and some to Ranjangaon near to Gaoutala Sanctuary of Today.
+Shirpur, Dhule, Tapi & Girna Rivers, and river Banks along with the Satpura mountain, from where they constructed their own Empire, to Pitalkhora.
+The Founding Ancient Shiva Temple, situated in the valley of today's Pitalkhora Caves and its riverside near Patna Devi, today migrated and expanded to Girna Bank basin near Undirkheda, and some to Ranjangaon near Gaoutala Sanctuary of Today.

-Kachwaha Rajputs latter settled in bank and basins of Girna river of today's khandesh in Warkheda and Umberkheda.
-Parmar Rajputs in Near Mehunbara of Today, kachwaha in Warkheda.
-Nikumbh Rajputs.in Undirkheda and Ranjangaon and Patna to Pimpalgaon at satpuda Ranges.
+Kachwaha Rajputs later settled in the banks and basins of the Girna river of today's Khandesh in Warkheda and Umberkheda.
+Parmar Rajputs in Near Mehunbara of Today, Kachwaha in Warkheda, Undirkheda, Ranjangaon, Patna to Pimpalgaon at Satpuda Ranges.
 Later, that area became part of the expanding Maratha Empire and the area was designated as a Vatandar during Peshwa rule under the kingdom of the Marathas.

 Description

 View of city of Alwar from Bala Quila.

 Within the fort are 15 large and 52 small towers perched on the ridgetop, 340 m above the city.
 The fort included 446 openings for musketry, along with 8 huge bastions encompassing it.